igrishaev/virtuoso/README.md

   (mapv deref futs))
 ~~~

-Right before you exit the macro, it closes the executor which leads to blicking
+Right before you exit the macro, it closes the executor, which leads to blicking
 until all the tasks are complete.

-Pay attention that `deref`-ing a future that failed leads to throwing an
+Pay attention that `deref`-ing a failed future leads to throwing an
 exception.
-That's why the macoro doesn't dereference the futures for you as it
+That's why the macro doesn't dereference the futures for you, as it
-doens't know how to handle errors.
+doesn't know how to handle errors.
 But if you don't care about exception
-handling, there a `futures!` macro that does it for you:
+handling, there is a `futures!` macro that does it for you:

 ~~~clojure
 (v/futures!